illinois-cs415/illinois-cs415.github.io/_old_assignments/mpProject.md

 * Updated project summary (if applicable based on Alpha milestone feedback)
 * Updated vision canvas (if applicable based on Alpha milestone feedback)
 * Updated technical design document (if applicable based on Alpha milestone feedback)
 * Updated collaboration plan, including details on each team member's contribution so far.
 See template collaboration plan for more specifications.

+## Peer Evaluation (3 points)
+**Due date: 11:59 PM May 1**
+**Each team member must individually fill out the final peer evaluation form.
+The form will be published on CampusWire and due on May 1 by 11:59 PM CT.**

 **See [here](https://docs.google.com/document/d/1DL8LW0lQmasXj3AwdqR42hc1X3tRWq48LYYpht-WKB8/edit?usp=sharing) for a detailed version of the rubric.** Please make sure to look through and understand this at the start of your project.